learlab/itell-api/README.md

 ## Usage

-The API request is a POST request to the `/score` endpoint.
-The request body should be a JSON object with fields defined in /models/summary.py.
+The API request is a POST request to the `/score/answer` or `/score/answer` endpoint.
+The request body should be a JSON object with fields defined in /models/summary.py or /models/answer.py.

-The response is a JSON object with fields defined in /models/summary.py
+The response is a JSON object with fields defined in /models/summary.py or /models/answer.py